Windows 10’s File History is an easy way to get started with backing up your personal files since it comes built-in to your system.

 The easiest way to take care of the remote backup is to use an online backup service.
 We’ve got a separate article dedicated to reviews and purchasing advice for online backup.
 While you’re at it, check out our look at the best external drives for backup, storage, and portability to get a quality drive for your local File History backups.

 To get started with File History in the latest version of Windows 10, open the Settings app and go to Update & Security > Backup.

 Once you’re there, hook up your external hard drive to Windows and then in the Settings app click the “+” next to Add a drive.
 You’ll see a prompt to choose an external drive, choose the one you want, and that’s it.
 File History is now archiving your data.
 An on/off slider will now appear under a new heading called “Automatically back up my files.”

-From here, you can add a folder by clicking the "+" at the top of the list.
-To remove a folder scroll down to find it, click on it to highlight, and then click the Remove button.
+To add a folder to your backup, click the “+” under Back up these folders.
+To remove a folder, scroll down to find it, click on it to highlight, and then click Remove.

 Towards the bottom of this screen (not pictured) you can also create a list of folders to specifically exclude, or stop backing up to the currently selected drive and choose another one—you can only have one designated backup drive at a time.

 Once File History is enabled, there’s a handy trick to access older versions of a file: Right-click on a file in File Explorer, and then select Restore previous versions.
 This is the same as right-clicking the file and going to the Properties > Previous Versions window.